Let’s face it, when we think about WiFi performance it tends to always come down to speed.

-You’re WLAN Design Did NOT Plan for Capacity
+You’re WiFi Design Did NOT Plan for Capacity

 In the past, your environment was very predictable, where the business owned and controlled all the devices accessing the network.
-Because of this, WLAN and RF designs would focus solely on coverage.
+Because of this, WiFi designs would focus solely on coverage.

 Fast forward to today and things have changed quite dramatically.
 Thanks to BYOD, and the IoT, we now have to support a growing variety of types of devices as well as increasing numbers of devices.

-In many cases, businesses get into trouble because their wireless network design failed to plan for capacity.
+In many cases, businesses get into trouble because their WiFi design failed to plan for capacity.